Jean Else: Misconduct, dismissal and banned as head teacher

 In November 2004, she and several other senior staff members were suspended from duty, pending an investigation by Manchester City Council after allegations were made by the Audit Commission following their own two-year investigation.

 The General Teaching Council charged Else with cronyism for promoting her twin sister from part-time clerical assistant to the post of the assistant head.
 The council's professional conduct committee said Else was guilty of failing to observe minimum standards in recruiting and promoting staff.
 In August 2006, Else was dismissed after auditors accused her of nepotism, financial mismanagement and making illegal payments to staff.

 Her sister, Maureen Rochford, and Stewart Scott, director of governance, were also dismissed.
 The disciplinary panel also banned Else from working as a head teacher, deputy or assistant head.
 It said Else lacked "openness" in the way in which she hired and promoted teachers.

 Damehood revoked

-On 8 February 2011, the decision of the Honours Forfeiture Committee was announced in the London Gazette that Else's DBE, which had been awarded in 2001, had been revoked.
-She is the only woman created a Dame (of any order of British female knighthood) to date to have the honour revoked.
+On 8 February 2011, the decision of the Honours Forfeiture Committee was announced in the London Gazette that Else's damehood, which had been awarded in 2001, had been revoked.
+She is the only woman created a dame (of any order of British order of chivalry) to date to have the honour revoked.